-

 DQL: (String)

 Here you can write a DQL direct into the execdql.
 The length of the dql follow the same rules as any string added to input.
 It will be auto escaped if you not use any of the spesial formatting It can do anything a DQL can do and has the same format as any other DQL You can also add a field name read the information from a text or memo field.
 If you add raw: in the start of the text it will not be auto escaped.
-Iff you add file:filename it will read the dql from disk.
+If you add file:filename it will read the dql from disk.
 If you add lable:lablename it will read it from a label.
 If you add @dqlname it will read the dql from $$DQLStore$$ table using DQLName field to lookup the script.
 If you use #number it will use DQLId to look up a numbered dql.
 The DQL will be stored in DQLScript field in the table.
-Same rules applied to Body execpt that is read from DQLBody field.
+Same rules applied to Body execpt that is read from DQLBody field. *:filename.dql will read a dql file from the dql folder in app.

 This is the parameter that you can reference inside the DQL script as Data-Entry field1.